mpv-player/mpv/DOCS/man/en/options.rst

     chapter order specified for the main file.

 ``--osc``, ``--no-osc``
-    Whether to load the on-screen-controller (default: no).
+    Whether to load the on-screen-controller (default: yes).

 ``--no-osd-bar``, ``--osd-bar``
     Disable display of the OSD bar.
 This will make some things (like seeking)